gremau/EarthSciNotebook/hiddencanyon/hc_overview.md

 as a result.
 The experiment's plot and sensor designs are desribed in:

 * [Snowmelt`experiment`
-`design](hiddencanyon:snowmeltdesign)- Control and dust-addition plot layout, dust loading.
+`design](hiddencanyon/hc_snowmeltdesign)- Control and dust-addition plot layout, dust loading.
 * [Hidden`Canyon`soil`
-`profiles](hiddencanyon:soilprofiles)- locations, sensors, depths, etc.
+`profiles](hiddencanyon/hc_soilprofiles)- locations, sensors, depths, etc.
 * [Hidden`Canyon`met`
-`towers](hiddencanyon:mettowers)- locations and sensors`
+`towers](hiddencanyon/hc_mettowers)- locations and sensors`

 ### Design changelog

 * Only plots 1 and 2 were operational from Nov 2009, to Oct 15, 2010.
 Plot 1 was a control and plot 2 a treatment plot.
 See the [snowmelt`
 `design`
-`page](hiddencanyon:snowmeltdesign)for a detailed layout.
+`page](hiddencanyon/hc_snowmeltdesign)for a detailed layout.
 Each plot had 4 soil moisture profiles and two soil temperature profiles during this time.
 * [Xylem`water`
 `potential](hiddencanyon/hc_ecohydrology:ecosystemwaterlog_1)(and [soil`
 `respiration](hiddencanyon/hc_ecohydrology:soilresplog_1)) was measured during the 2010 growing season.
 Measurements were made on 9 large trees in each treatment.
 We found little difference between control and treatment and are considering switching to smaller trees for 2011.